Communication Disorders and Sciences Department

-- Overall and major undergraduate grade point average of at least 3.0 and a Graduate Record Examination (GRE) that includes verbal reasoning, quantitative reasoning and analytical writing.
+- Overall and major undergraduate grade point average of at least 3.0 and a Graduate Record Examination (GRE) - minimum score of 280 required - that includes verbal reasoning, quantitative reasoning and analytical writing.
 Entry into speech-language pathology master's programs is very competitive, with more eligible applicants than can be accommodated.
 Meeting the above requirements does not guarantee admission into the program.

 - Three letters of reference.
 Two must be from academics.

 - A typewritten statement of 250 words or less, demonstrating commitment to, and interest in the profession of speech-language pathology.
 The applicant should demonstrate an ability to write clearly and well.